Ecommerce Growth

 Pro Tip — Use social proof to make this last chance timer even more compelling.
 Something like customer reviews or trust badges can go a long way here.

 As with all exit-intent pop-ups, know that customers that are meant to come back - will.
-Just introduce a timer to try and regulate their return :)
+Just introduce a timer in your pop-ups to try and regulate their return :)

 Pro Tip — Remember, most customers don’t convert immediately.
-What is a time frame that will be most beneficial in bringing them back?
+When applying the timer, think: What is a time frame that will be most beneficial in bringing them back?
+Also, even if shoppers close the pop-up, you could keep a sticky bar at the edge with a 1-liner offer summary.

 19. Seasonal Alerts